syncfusion-content/ej2-charts-docs/ej2-javascript/stock-chart/axis-types.md

 {% previewsample "page.domainurl/code-snippet/stock-chart/getting-started-cs10" %}
 {% endif %}

->Note: To use datetime axis, we need to inject DateTime using `StockChart.Inject(DateTime)` method and set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) of axis to DateTime.
+>Note: To use this axis, we need to inject DateTime using `StockChart.Inject(DateTime)` method and set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) of axis to `DateTime`.

 ## DateTimeCategory axis

 DateTimeCategory axis in the stock chart is used to display only business days.
-To use DateTimeCategory axis, set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) as `DateTimeCategory`.
+To use DateTimeCategory axis, set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) of axis to `DateTimeCategory`.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/stock-chart/getting-started-cs38/index.ts %}
 {% endhighlight %}